Serviced Apartments in Central Sydney

 - A special bus, the Airport Express, runs regularly from the airport to various stops in the city, Kings Cross and Bondi.

-- A taxi from the airport to Circular Quay will cost about AUD40; to Central station, it will be about AUD25.
+- A taxi from the airport to our Kent Street location will cost about AUD40; or a train to Town Hall station will be about AUD25.

 The oldest settlement in Australia, Sydney is the perfect destination for everyone – singles, couples and family.
 Whatever the time and season of the year, Sydney offers a mind-boggling choice when it comes to shopping, dining and sightseeing.
 Indulge in the finest cuisine at some of the world's best restaurants or go on a shopping frenzy at the local weekend markets.
 Or better yet, chill out at Bondi and soak in the beach culture, or climb the Sydney Harbour Bridge for some thriller fun.